freepik-company/custom-vm-autoscaler/README.md

 * waitForNodeRemoval: Waits until the node is removed from the cluster.
 * shutdownServices: Stops Docker and Nomad services.
 * getHostname: Retrieves the current hostname of the node.

+### globals

+Contains global functions

+* GetEnv: Return environment variable value if set.
+If not, it returns the default value set as second argument

 ## License